 Causes and Risk Factors

 Anorexia Nervosa appears in about 0.37% of women and is about 10 times more common in women than in men.
-This has contributed to a greater stigma surrounding the disorder in men, and, consequently, men tend to have a more severe stage of the disorder when they finally do seek help.
+This has contributed to a greater stigma surrounding the disorder in men.
+Consequently, men tend to have a more severe stage of the disorder when they finally do seek help.

-Over 50% of the risk of developing Anorexia Nervosa can be attributed to genetics.
+Over 50% of the risk of developing Anorexia Nervosa is genetic.
 Having first degree family members with either Anorexia Nervosa or Bulimia Nervosa increases the risk of both disorders.
 Children of people with Anorexia Nervosa have ten times the average risk of developing the disorder as well.

 A hectic and violent family life coupled with a lack of vocal support and approval from parents puts children at risk for developing Anorexia Nervosa.
 These kids tend to be exceptionally driven in areas of measured performance, such as school and sports.
 Sensation of control is a key piece to this puzzle.
 Blurred boundaries, lack of autonomy, and poor emotional support can lead adolescents to seek external validation through their appearance and to want control over what and how they eat.
 The disorder serves an emotional purpose in peoples’ lives, which is why so many of them are initially resistant to treatment.